 From Slavery to Freedom – An American Success Story

-The man who initially inspired Heritage Trail co-founder Elaine Weintraub to begin research into African American history on the island, who, though one generation removed from slavery became an important and respected figure in the Edgartown whaling community.
-William A. Martin was the only African American master of a whale ship from Martha’s Vineyard.
+William A. Martin, the man who initially inspired Heritage Trail co-founder Elaine Weintraub to begin research into African American history on the Island and who himself was only one generation removed from slavery, became an important and respected figure in the Edgartown whaling community as the only African American master of a whale ship from Martha’s Vineyard.
 Although raised in poverty, his skills as a seaman allowed him to rise to the highest level in the prosperous whaling industry, in which he was regarded as a expert and trustworthy captain.
 Martin’s roots can be traced directly back to a slave ship from Africa, and the three generations of remarkable women who preceded him, are honored with plaques on the Heritage Trail.
 Two locations associated with Martin himself are also points on the trail, although neither the site of his former home nor his grave are yet marked with plaques.
 The work of the Heritage Trail History Project to make the house a vital part of the Trail continues.

 “In every community, there are stories dimly remembered or lost in the margins of aged official documents.
 The Heritage Trail History Project is about finding those stories and giving them to our island community.
 Our intention is to help build an inclusive history that speaks for all” -Elaine Cawley Weintraub, Co-founder African American Heritage Trails